chauhadry/chauhadry/README.md

-- 👋 Hi, I’m @chauhadry
+- 👋 Hi, I’m Muhammad Afzaal
 - 👀 I’m interested in Python programming
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Django
 - 💞️ I’m looking to collaborate with Python programmers
 - 📫 How to reach me on GitHub